adnangif/chatgpt_clone/README.md

 - [x] Chat with the AI
 - [x] UI closely resembles ChatGPT
 - [x] Text streaming like ChatGPT
+- [ ] Handle and show errors when Gemini Pro fails to Generate output
 - [ ] The AI remembers the previous chats
 - [ ] Add backend and sessions
 - [ ] AI can reply based on previously sent queries